mbookham7/crdb-terraform-azure-aks-single-region/README.md

-# CockroachDB  - Terraform Managed Azure AKS Multi-region Database
+# CockroachDB  - Terraform Managed Azure AKS Single-region Database

-This repo is the Terraform code to deploy a single CockroachDB Cluster into three AKS clusters into three separate regions.
+This repo is the Terraform code to deploy a single CockroachDB Cluster into a AKS cluster into one region.

 1. Login in to Azure from the CLI with the `az login` command.